TiagoRibeiro25/Get-Quotes-API/README.md

     npm start

-This will start the API at <http://localhost:3000> (or the host and port specified in the .env file)
+This will start the API at <http://localhost:3000> (or the port specified in the .env file)

 ### Routes